coq/coq/doc/sphinx/proof-engine/tactics.rst

    the goal.
 The :n:`as` clause is especially useful in this case to immediately introduce the instantiated statement as a local hypothesis.

-   .. exn:: @ident is used in hypothesis @ident
+   .. exn:: @ident is used in hypothesis @ident.
-   .. exn:: @ident is used in conclusion
+   .. exn:: @ident is used in conclusion.

 .. tacn:: generalize @term
    :name: generalize